 - Part Disassembly results in very less damage to part.

 It is a type of permanent sheet metal joining operation.
 It involves joining sheet metal parts using cold forming operation.
 Clinching process is used to join different material and sheet thickness parts.

 Sheet metal clinching joint creates a button-type positive connection between two or three layers of sheet metal.

 - Permanent joint.

 - Different material with different thickness can be joined.

-Welding is a type of permanent joint.
-Various types of welding operations can be done to join sheet metal parts.
+Welding is a type of permanent joining operation.
+Following welding techniques are used to join sheet metal parts.

 - TIG Welding